justinfagnani/dado/README.md

 }

 class Bar {
-  // A default method is automatically injected with dependencies Bar(Foo foo);
+  // When there is only one constructor, it is automatically injected with
+  // dependencies
+  Bar(Foo foo);
 }